 Are we in control of rising cost or is cost ruling us?

-As a young financial controller I made an observation that I won’t ever forget.
-I had collected the various departments’ budgets for the next 5 years (bottom up process) and summarized the numbers.
+As a young financial controller, I made an observation that I won’t ever forget.
+I had collected the various departments’ budgets for the next 5 years (a bottom-up process) and summarized the numbers.
 The 5 year period showed increased cost.
 When my manager saw the rising curves he stopped for some seconds and took the pen and drew a new line.
-“This is our future cost development” he said.
-At first I thought he was not serious, but after a while I understood he really meant it.
+“This is our future cost development,” he said.
+At first, I thought he was not serious, but after a while, I understood he really meant it.

 He told me that I should minimize the impact on the overall operations given the new target cost level.
 This was a healthy exercise that all businesses should undertake – even if they are not in crisis.
 My manager did not have to cut cost like this – he just did it – and I admire him much for this.